mega-dean/hallowdale/README.md

 #### MacOS

-I've tested on an M1 Macbook Air and it works, but the controls feel pretty sluggish.
-Also, the executable isn't notarized by Apple so it can't be run directly.
+I've tested on an M1 Macbook Air and it works, but it's not great (sluggish controls, jittery, audio clipping).

+The executable isn't notarized by Apple so it can't be run directly.
 After attempting to run it and dismissing the "this may be malware" warning, you can go to the Security page in System Preferences to whitelist it specifically.

 #### Windows